ThomasChambers15243/CMOP290-Trie-Spell-Checker/README.md

 This project use's a C++ implementation of a **Trie** data structure to contain the entire English language.
 A search algorithm is used to implement a spell checker, allowing the user to check their spelling of words and to also add new words to the Trie.

 This approach uses several optimizations to handle creation, insertion and search.

-I've also explored other possible implementations and weighed up their pros and cons.
+For complete documentation and explanations of exploration, please refer to the poster found in /documentation.

 ### Usage